This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A rigid sigmoidoscopy is a procedure to look inside your rectum and sigmoid colon.
 The sigmoid colon is the lower part of your intestines, closest to your rectum.
-Caregivers insert a sigmoidoscope into your rectum.
+A sigmoidoscope will be inserted into your rectum.
 This is a firm tube with a light and tiny camera on the end.
 Pictures of your colon appear on a monitor during the procedure.
 A rigid sigmoidoscopy may help diagnose colon diseases, inflammation, polyps (growths), or infections.

 Before your procedure:

-- Tell your caregiver if you have had a sigmoidoscopy, barium enema, or colonoscopy before and when it was done.
+- Tell your provider if you have had a sigmoidoscopy, barium enema, or colonoscopy before and when it was done.

-- Tell your caregiver if you are pregnant or have other medical conditions, such as severe bowel inflammation or kidney problems.
+- Tell your healthcare provider if you are pregnant or have other medical conditions, such as severe bowel inflammation or kidney problems.
 Certain medicines used to empty your colon may not be good for you.

 The night before your procedure: